 So, we may get into a situation where we check the price of the smartphone we want to buy online and get to know how cheap the phones are in India and other nations.
-We wish to purchase those phones, but the amount charged by the distributor companies are like a pain to our pocket.
+We wish to purchase those phones, but the amount charged by the distributor companies is like a pain to our pocket.
 It’s impossible to import it ourselves unless we have someone living abroad because of the difficulty of finding a trusted individual and the custom tax demotivate us.

 Reasons for expensive rates